Continuity Midwifery A (11299.1)

 Students are required to undertake midwifery practice in a continuity of care experiences model this semester.
-Over the course of the year, students need to work in continuity with 12 women, so while the number of women in Semester 1 is difficult to mandate, students will need to have commenced work with at least 9 women and complete their continuity work with at least 4 (and perhaps more).
-Based on being ‘paired up' with named childbearing women, students for each woman will:
+Over the course of the year, students need to work in continuity with 12 women, so while the number of women in Semester 1 is difficult to mandate, students will need to have commenced work with at least 9 women and complete their continuity work with at least 3 (and perhaps more).

 There are variations of course between women and between experiences, so each ‘continuity experience' will be slightly different.
 For the purposes of this semester's requirements, it is very important that the student, under direct supervision, shares the lead carer role for each woman, whileever that is appropriate for the woman.

 We understand that circumstances beyond the student's control sometimes change both women's and students' plans, therefore the minimum for each student having worked with 3 women in ‘completed' continuity experiences this semester is a total of 4 1st visits, 16 other antenatal visits, attendance at 2 of those women's labours and 12 postnatal visits.

 In this semester, progress toward achieving the ‘midwifery minimum practice requirements' comes from working in the continuity of care model and so in this semester, there are no particular numbers mandated, apart from those listed above.

 Students must follow all guidelines as per the Midwifery Practice Handbook.

 Note well, please: